 What are the benefits of a charitable lead trust?

 - You control the timing of distribution of your assets to your heirs.

 - You enjoy professional asset management by the trustee of your choice.
-If you choose Princeton to manage your trust, some of the same professionals who handle Princeton's endowment will oversee the investment of your trust in a diversified portfolio of stocks and bonds.
+If you choose Princeton to manage your trust, a committee with representation by key offices of the University will oversee the investment of your trust in a diversified portfolio of stocks and bonds.
 (Princeton is able to serve as the trustee of charitable lead trusts established with a gift of at least $250,000.)

 - Federal gift and estate tax deductions for the value of annual trust payments to Princeton may reduce your taxable gift to zero.

 - You receive an immediate federal charitable income tax deduction in some circumstances.